junxit/us-congress-bills-110/metadata.md

 - 2007-08-02 — Introduced in Senate
 - 2007-08-02 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-09-20 — Committee on Energy and Natural Resources Senate Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-216.
+- 2008-01-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-301.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-301.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 653.